DominicWatts/MaintenancePage/README.md

-# Simple Maintenance Page
+# Simple Maintenance Page or coming soon

-Extension to add and configure whole site maintenance style pages
+Extension to add and configure maintenance or coming soon style landing page for store front.
+Can be set on globally or per a multi-site store basis.

 # Install instructions